Indian classical music: Texts

 The post-Vedic era historical literature relating to Indian classical music has been extensive.
-The ancient and medieval texts are primarily in Sanskrit (Hinduism), but major reviews of music theory, instruments and practice were also composed in regional languages such as Braj, Kannada, Odia, Pali (Buddhism), Prakrit (Jainism), Tamil and Telugu.
+The ancient and medieval texts are primarily in Sanskrit (Hinduism), but major reviews of music theory, instruments and practice were also composed in regional languages such as Kannada, Odia, Pali (Buddhism), Prakrit (Jainism), Tamil and Telugu.
 While numerous manuscripts have survived into the modern era, many original works on Indian music are believed to be lost, and are known to have existed only because they are quoted and discussed in other manuscripts on classical Indian music.
 Many of the encyclopedic Puranas contain large chapters on music theory and instruments, such as the Bhagavata Purana, the Markandeya Purana, the Vayu Purana, the Linga Purana, and the Visnudharmottara Purana.

 The most cited and influential among these texts are the Sama Veda, Natya shastra (classic treatise on music theory, Gandharva), Dattilam, Brihaddesi (treatise on regional classical music forms), and Sangita Ratnakara (definitive text for Carnatic and Hindustani traditions).
 Most historic music theory texts have been by Hindu scholars.
 Some classical music texts were also composed by Buddhists and Jain scholars, and in 16th century by Muslim scholars.
 These are listed in the attached table.

 Major traditions

 The classical music tradition of the ancient and medieval Indian subcontinent (modern Bangladesh, India, Pakistan) were a generally integrated system through the 14th century, after which the socio-political turmoil of the Delhi Sultanate era isolated the north from the south.
 The music traditions of the North and South India were not considered distinct until about the 16th century, but after that the traditions acquired distinct forms.
 North Indian classical music is called Hindustani, while the South Indian expression is called Carnatic (sometimes spelled as Karnatic).
 According to Nazir Ali Jairazbhoy, the North Indian tradition acquired its modern form after the 14th or the 15th century.

-Indian classical music has historically adopted and evolved with many regional styles, such as the Bengali classical tradition as well as Odissi classical music tradition.
+Indian classical music has historically adopted and evolved with many regional styles, such as the Bengali classical tradition.
 This openness to ideas led to assimilation of regional folk innovations, as well as influences that arrived from outside the subcontinent.
 For example, Hindustani music assimilated Arabian and Persian influences.
 This assimilation of ideas was upon the ancient classical foundations such as raga, tala, matras as well as the musical instruments.
 For example, the Persian Rāk is probably a pronunciation of Raga.
 According to Hormoz Farhat, Rāk has no meaning in modern Persian language, and the concept of raga is unknown in Persia.